 When you trust each other enough to be vulnerable like this, you’ll deepen your emotional connection.

-I hope you have a lovely time if you’re celebrating.
-It can be a time of high pressure for couples, so don’t forget to get out in nature and move your body as often as you can.
+As you celebrate Christmas, remember the significance of these moments for your relationship.
+It can be a time of high pressure for couples, so don’t forget to get out in nature and move your body as often as you can too.